luisaconnarty1/MCA-2024/README.md

 # WEEK 5: STANDARDS IN CURATION

 This week we are investigating the importance of detailed metadata in order to understand what is contained within an MEI file.
-Below is the data I feel is particularly relevant to be included.
+Below is a metadata schema including data I feel is particularly relevant to be included.

 <table>
  <tr>